Standard Gauge (toy trains)

 Standard Gauge, also known as wide gauge, was an early model railway and toy train rail gauge, introduced in the United States in 1906 by Lionel Corporation.

+Scale

-As it was a toy standard, rather than a scale modeling standard, the actual scale of Standard Gauge locomotives and rolling stock varied.
-It ran on three-rail track whose running rails were apart.
+As it was a toy standard, rather than a scale modeling standard, the actual scale of Standard Gauge locomotives and rolling stock varied, but the nominal scale ratio was given as 1:32, about 50 percent larger than O scale (1:48).

+Standard gauge equipment ran on three-rail track, whose running rails were apart.

 Origins

 Lionel dubbed its new standard "Standard Gauge" and trademarked the name.
 Lionel's Standard Gauge is distinct from the standard gauge of real railroads, and the later 1:64 scale S gauge popularized by American Flyer after World War II.
 Due to the trademark, Lionel's competitors mostly called their similar offerings "wide gauge".

 Historians offer two alternative explanations for the creation of Standard Gauge.
 One is that Lionel misread the specifications for Märklin's European Gauge 2, measuring the distance between the inside portion of the rails rather than between the centers of the rails as Märklin did, thus accidentally making a slightly larger and incompatible standard.
 The other possibility is that the change was a deliberate effort to forestall European competition by creating incompatible trains.
 While many believe the latter is more likely, since several U.S. companies such as Carlisle & Finch were producing trains to that standard, no definitive proof in favor of either theory has ever surfaced.

 Standard Gauge production began in 1906 or 1907.
 A Lionel catalog exists showing Standard Gauge with a post mark that appears to indicate 1906; however, most collectors feel that production did not begin until 1907, and that Lionel manufactured their 2 7/8 inch gauge line through 1906.